DemocracyOS/democracyos/docs/index.md

 ## Support

-Go to the [DemocracyOS Mailing List](https://groups.google.com/forum/#!forum/democracyos-app) for questions about DemocracyOS exclusively.
+If you want to talk to us or discuss something technical use the [Gitter Room](https://gitter.im/DemocracyOS/app).

 On the project's [Issues](https://github.com/DemocracyOS/app/issues) file any bug report or feature requests.

-And use the [Gitter Room](https://gitter.im/DemocracyOS/app) if you want to ask or discuss something technical.

 ## Getting Started